biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 The contributions of this work extend beyond the immediate findings.
 By showcasing the effectiveness of the WildChat dataset and the DBCLS model API in bioinformatics, we provide a foundation for further research and development in this area.
 Our approach offers a novel methodology for extracting and analyzing domain-specific information from large-scale conversational data, which can be adapted and applied to various other fields of study.

-As we look ahead, our study lays the groundwork for future advancements in conversational AI and bioinformatics.
-The potential to refine filtering techniques, enhance language-space analysis, and explore new model architectures opens exciting possibilities for ongoing research and application.
+Our analysis of the WildChat dataset suggests numerous future studies in conversational AI and bioinformatics, including deeper analysis of the WildChat dataset.
+The potential to refine filtering techniques, enhance language-space analysis, and exploring new model architectures opens possibilities for ongoing research and application.
 Ultimately, this work underscores the importance of integrating advanced AI technologies with domain-specific knowledge to drive innovation and progress in biological and health science research.

 # Acknowledgements

+The computation time for DBCLS Model API is supported by the grants from the JST/NBDC database project.

 Huge thanks to the Biohackathon organizers and staff!